iTwin/itwinjs-core/docs/learning/ui/framework/UiSettings.md

 ### Settings stage

 UI and Quantity Settings as well as other settings can be present to the user for editing using the stage [SettingsModalFrontstage]($ui-framework).
-This stage will display all[SettingsTabEntry]($ui-core) entries that are provided via [SettingsTabsProvider]($ui-core) classes. `SettingsTabsProvider` classes can be registered with the [SettingsManager]($ui-core) by the host application, package, or extension loaded into an IModelApp using the App UI user interface.
+This stage will display all [SettingsTabEntry]($ui-core) entries that are provided via [SettingsTabsProvider]($ui-core) classes. `SettingsTabsProvider` classes can be registered with the [SettingsManager]($ui-core) by the host application, package, or extension loaded into an IModelApp using the App UI user interface.
 The steps to add a settings stage include.

 #### Adding a backstage item